matejak/imreg_dft/doc/howitsdone.rst

 #.
 Second round of phase correlation is performed to determine translation (:func:`imreg_dft.imreg.translation`).
    Images are already apodized and compatible (this is ensured in the previous step).

-   #.
+   a.
 Phase correlation on spectrums of the template and the transformed subject is performed.
    #.
 Phase correlation on spectrums of the template and the transformed subject rotated over 180° is performed.
    #.
 Results of both operations are compared and the one that is more successful serves as final determination of angle and true translation vector.
       This is due to the fact that the determination of angle is ambiguous.